trans-travel/trans-travel/us/ut.md

  * Utah non-discrimination law does not include LGBT people in public accommodations (it does include LGBT people in employment and housing).
- * HB257, if signed by the governor, mandates government discrimiantion against trans people, both by defining sex by sex assigned at birth and restricting changing room usage by trans people in government owned or controlled facilities.
+ * Under law, the government is required to discriminate against trans people, both by defining sex by sex assigned at birth and restricting toilet and changing room usage by trans people in government owned or controlled facilities.

 ## Public Accommodations

  * Utah has wide-reaching religious freedom laws that allow denial of many services on the basis of gender identity.
- * HB257, if signed by the governor, mandates government discrimiantion against trans people, both by defining sex by sex assigned at birth and restricting changing room usage by trans people in government owned or controlled facilities.
+ * Under law (HB257), the government is required to discriminate against against trans people, both by defining sex by sex assigned at birth and restricting changing room usage by trans people in government owned or controlled facilities.
 Trans people would be required to